Cover Letter for Internship Examples | How to Write (Format)

 Focus on the concerned role and company

-The cover letter for the internship should focus on the role and company you are applying for.
+It should focus on the role and company you are applying for.
 This helps you show the employer that the letter has been drafted specifically for his/her company.
 It also helps you provide information tailored to the requirements stated in the job posting.

-I am delightedly writing this letter about the summer marketing program at Griffiths marketing agency.
+I am delightedly writing this letter about the summer marketing program at Griffiths Marketing Agency.

 Address the manager by their name